navneetprasad1311/vsd-soc-pgrm-w1/Day4/README.md

   * Best practice: use = for combinational, <= for sequential.
 - Blocking Caveats: Using = in clocked blocks causes order-dependent mismatches (e.g., register inference errors).
 Fix: use <= or restructure.

----

-> [!Note]
-> For convenience and organized access, all netlist and compiled Verilog files have been stored in the `~/Documents/Verilog/Labs` folder, facilitating efficient simulation and verification.

----